4th of July Celebrations Around Lake Tahoe

 9:45pm Visible on the water via a variety of Cruise and Charter Options or view from Nevada Beach, Timber Cove Marina, Tallac Historic Site, or Lakeview Commons.
 Drive-in and walk-in viewing options fill up fast.
 You can also find a vantage point from North Lake Tahoe and view the show from across the lake.
 While the display will be in the distance, it offers a unique perspective.

 Need a place to stay?
 Lodging is available in The Village at Palisades Tahoe with room types perfect for your group and accommodations that sleep up to 11 guests.
+All rooms except Studios come equipped with full kitchens for all of your group’s needs.
 You’ll be in the heart of the fun with easy access to hiking, biking, events, and lake activities.

 Two people enjoying beer from a balcony in The Village at Palisades Tahoe while enjoying live music at Bluesdays.